 Althea Erickson, Head of Global Advocacy and Policy, Etsy

 With nearly $3 billion in annual sales, Etsy has transformed artisanal goods into big business.
 More importantly, Etsy has created an opportunity for millions of people, but especially women who are 86% of sellers, to become entrepreneurs in the global digital economy.

 Althea Erickson will explain how women have become global entrepreneurs through Etsy and what this means for the future of work.

 The Future of Retail: Flexible Shift Work in the 21st Century

-Eric Severson, former Co-CHRO & Senior Vice President, Gap Inc. Appointee, National Advisory Council on Innovation & Entrepreneurship
+Eric Severson, former Co-CHRO & Senior Vice President, Gap Inc., Appointee, National Advisory Council on Innovation & Entrepreneurship

-Jose Davila '87, Management Consultant, Organization Design Specialist, Global Human Resources Executive, ArchPoint Group
+Q/A with Jose Davila '87, Management Consultant, Organization Design Specialist, Global Human Resources Executive, ArchPoint Group

 Over the past twenty years, flexible shift workers (who make up about 1/3 of all workers) have become increasingly scheduled by algorithms.
 Software tells managers when and how much work to give employees.
 In the short-term, automated scheduling may boost profits, but in the long-run, it destroys morale--and possibly competitive advantage.

 Eric Severson will explain how this happened, the implications of the change, and how to find the right balance between algorithmic efficiency and human needs in the workplace of the future.